Integrated Controls Management (ICM) Model

 Unlike GRC/IRM, ICM specifically focuses on the need to understand and clarify the difference between "compliant" versus "secure" since that is necessary to have coherent risk management discussions.
 To assist in this process, ICM helps an organization categorize its applicable controls according to “must have” vs “nice to have” requirements:

-- Minimum Compliance Criteria (MCC) are the absolute minimum requirements that must be addressed to comply with applicable laws, regulations and contracts.
+- Minimum Compliance Requirements (MCR) are the absolute minimum requirements that must be addressed to comply with applicable laws, regulations and contracts.

 Plan, Do, Check & Act Approach To GRC